CheekBreek/Python-Games/Space Invaders/README.md

 ## Bullet Firing Sounds
 ### Different Bullet Firing Sounds for each level

+## Title Screen
+### Allows the user to start the game when they are ready or exit the game.

+## Victory Screen
+### Rewards the player with a victory screen and jingle if they beat the game (score 30 points).

 # Image Credits:
 ## Background 1: https://www.wallpaperflare.com/star-celestial-body-space-astrology-galax-light-fantasy-wallpaper-pushh/download/1920x1080
 ## Background 2: https://www.wallpaperflare.com/galaxy-wall-paper-green-stars-space-ngc-3190-star-space-wallpaper-psvws/download/1920x1080